Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 What Does “Karat” Mean in Gold?

 The karatage system considers the total metal weight of a gold item as 24 equal parts.
-Any parts that are made of gold are called karats (often abbreviated as k).
+Any parts that are made of gold are called karats (often abbreviated as kt or k).
 Basically, the more gold something has, the higher its number of karats up to 24.

 Therefore, if all 24 parts of an item are gold, then it’s 24 karats.
 If 23 parts are gold, but one part is made of other metals, it’s 23 karats.
 And so on, all the way down to 1 karat, which has only a single part gold to 23 parts other alloyed metals.